Combining TypeScript satisfies operator and const assertion

 profile.age; // ✅ number, great!

-object so we won’t get type errors if the profile
+profile object so we won’t get type errors if the profile object is

 Before satisfies